In omicron outbreak, US governors lose appetite for mandates - NewsBreak

 “Our focus right now is on making sure our most vulnerable Oregonians have access to booster shots and ensuring we are ready to support our hospital systems,” the governor’s spokesman, Charles Boyle, said in an email.

-Ohio Gov. Mike DeWine, a Republican, was one of the first to close schools in March 2020 as the virus began spreading rapidly through the U.S. But his desire to take aggressive measures has waned, and since the summer he has focused on voluntary mask wearing and vaccinations.
+Ohio Gov. Mike DeWine, a Republican, was one of the first to close schools in March 2020 as the virus began spreading rapidly through the U.S. But his has waned, and since the summer he has focused on voluntary mask wearing and vaccinations.

 “We don’t have the practical ability to really put on a statewide mask order at this point,” DeWine said in late December.
 “I don’t think it’s appropriate at this point.
 We have the vaccine.
 We have the tools.”

-Montana Gov. Greg Gianforte, while listing his accomplishments during his first year in office Tuesday, said that through previous COVID-19 surges there was little differences in case counts between states run by Republicans that tended to take fewer precautions and those run by Democrats, which generally took stronger actions.
+Montana while listing his accomplishments during his first year in office Tuesday, said that through previous COVID-19 surges there was little between states run by Republicans that tended to take fewer precautions and those run by Democrats, which generally took stronger actions.

 “Heavy-handed, one-size-fits-all mandates don’t work,” Gianforte said.